pymupdf/PyMuPDF-Layout/reducto_results/markdowns/page_87.md

 | Q3 | 0.7 |
 | Q4 | 1.3 |

-The chart shows Network Services EBITDA.
+Chart title: Network Services: EBITDA

 The operating expenses for the We s t e rn European Sub-segment totaled $18.9 million for the year ended December 31, 2000 as compared to $16.5 million for the year ended December 31, 1999, an increase of 15%.
 The increase in operating expenses is largely the result of an increase in the number of ATMs operated by the Company from 621 at December 31, 1999 to 787 at December 31, 2000, and increased transaction volumes.